 Running with our theme of organic content’s importance on the ‘Tok, we want to thoroughly cover TikTok culture and how non-ads you create can fit neatly into the TikTokverse (ads will be the next major topic).

 As we mentioned at the top of this piece—you should be thinking about how to weave your brand into the fabric of TikTok culture rather than putting out glaringly obvious and/or incongruous ads that users are going to skip over (and cost you money in the process).
+This includes seamless integration of branding elements, including any custom logo designs you have or your brand colors for consistency.

 So, let’s examine the fabric.